john-david3/fyp-api-gateway/docs/logbook.md

 ## 26th November
 Requirement: Gateway has to be able to handle high load
 - Rust, Go and C++ are the best at high-performance concurrency https://medium.com/@lpramithamj/the-race-to-1m-tasks-35018c35e347
-- Express is mostly for NodeJS coding, while javascript is good, it's not what I'm looking for in terms of concurrency
+- Express is mostly for Node.js coding, while javascript is good, it's not what I'm looking for in terms of concurrency
 - Kong is built on top of NGINX
 - NGINX has an API Management Module, that performs better than Kong
 - Kong comes preloaded with a lot of the features I want to use